dip9811111/tailor-your-cv/README.md

 # 🎯 tailor-your-CV: AI-Powered Job-Tailored Resume Generator

-tailor-your-CV is a powerful tool that helps users craft customized, high-impact resumes based on job descriptions using OpenAI GPT-4.1.
+tailor-your-CV is a powerful tool that helps users craft customized, high-impact resumes based on job descriptions using either Google Gemini 2.5 Flash or OpenAI GPT-4.1.
 Simply upload your professional experience, paste a job description, and let the LLM generate a tailored curriculum vitae aligned with your target role — all based on your chosen template.

 ## 🚀 Features